Ricori/my-webpack-template/README.md

-Based on webpack2, support Ejs and Scss.
+Based on webpack2, support ejs and scss.

 ## Build
 ```sh